Alliance Incubator

 ASIRT, Kenya advocating for 30 km/h zones.

-ASIRT-Kenya’s advocacy for enhanced road safety: leveraging the Traffic Act review for comprehensive school zone protection.
+ASIRT-Kenya’s advocacy for enhanced road safety: leveraging the Traffic Act review to lower urban speed limits from 50 km/h to 30 km/h.

-ASIRT-Kenya is embarking on a pivotal advocacy campaign, utilizing the Accountability Toolkit to influence the ongoing review process of the Traffic Act.
-In alignment with the Cabinet Secretary’s statement, their goal is to advocate for the development and implementation of regulations specifically targeting school safety.
-A key aspect of their initiative is the proposal to reduce speed limits from 50km/h to 30km/h, not only around all schools but also in areas where vehicular traffic and pedestrian movement significantly intersect.
+ASIRT-Kenya is embarking on a pivotal advocacy campaign, utilizing the Accountability Toolkit to influence the ongoing review process of the Traffic Act to ensure that it includes the implementation of 30 km/h zones on urban roads.
+A key aspect of their initiative is the proposal to reduce speed limits from 50km/h to 30 km/h, not only around all schools but also in areas where vehicular traffic and pedestrian movement significantly intersect.
 This strategy underscores ASIRT-Kenya’s commitment to establishing more secure and safer environments for the country’s most vulnerable road users, particularly in densely populated and high-traffic areas.

 ASR, Tunisia advocating for 30 km/h zones.